neondatabase/website/content/docs/guides/logical-replication-concepts.md

 Replication slots on the publisher database track replication progress, ensuring that no data in the WAL is purged before the subscriber has successfully replicated it.
 This mechanism serves to maintain data consistency and prevent data loss in cases of network interruption or subscriber downtime.

 Replication slots are typically created automatically with new subscriptions, but they can be created manually using the `pg_create_logical_replication_slot` function.
-Some "subscriber" data service and platforms require that you create a dedicated replication slot.
-This can be accomplished using the following syntax:
+Some "subscriber" data services and platforms require that you create a dedicated replication slot.
+This is accomplished using the following syntax:

 ```sql
 SELECT pg_create_logical_replication_slot('my_replication_slot', 'pgoutput');